 House and Club Culture

-By setting up a House System, we suspect that strong house loyalty and a sense of fun and friendly competition will capture the school atmosphere.
+By setting up a House System, we encourage strong team loyalty and a sense of friendly & healthy competition amongst the school peers.

 The House system is the key to the ethos and culture at CCIS and provides each member of our community with a sense of belonging.
-Each student is placed in one of four houses, and is supported by a well-balanced programme of competitions and activities led by our Heads of House.
+Each student is allocated to one of the four houses- Marut, Hutashan, Vasundhara and Nilambar and is supported by a well-balanced programme of competitions and activities led by our House Heads.

-There are also a wide variety of clubs which students join and work as a team.
-These clubs give the students a sense of direction and focus to work.
+There are various clubs like Literary Club, Drama Club, Dance & Music Club, Art Club, Eco Club, Social Service Club, Sports Club etc. which students join and work as a team.
+These clubs give them a sense of direction and focus to work.

 The school has proved, over these years that motivation through academics and extracurricular activities creates confident, compassionate and intelligent global citizens of tomorrow.
-Like all good schools, no matter how old, CCIS never stands still.
+CCIS never stands still.
 It melds the best of the past with the challenges of the present.

 Activity Based Development

 Cultural activities and games are an essential part of the curriculum.
-Inter-House and Inter-School cultural activities such as Debates, Dramatics, Elocution and Team Games Like, Basketball, Volleyball, Karate, Lawn Tennis, Skating, Football, Hockey, Yoga, Physical Education, Music, Art, Dancing, Computers, Personality Development with Moral Value Education, Variety of Handicraft and Self Development Workshops, promote a sense of loyalty and healthy competition.
+Inter-House and Inter-School cultural activities such as Debates, Dramatics, Elocution and Team Games like, Football, Basketball, Volleyball, Karate, Skating, Hockey etc. Yoga, Physical Education, Art & Craft, Music, Dance, Personality Development with Moral Value Education, Variety of Handicraft and Self Development Workshops, promote a sense of loyalty and healthy competition.

 - CCIS is preparing students to become leaders in shaping a better, more sustainable future, and we recognise that skills in both leadership and teamwork are vital.
 From the youngest child on campus to the oldest, each student has age-appropriate opportunities to explore and develop these skills through all aspects of the learning programme.